 Medical Care: If at all possible, call your insurance before seeing a doctor.
 See this page from the US embassy for various doctors and clinics.
 For dental needs, try Vita Dent or The Diplomat Dental Salon.
 For a Chiropractor, see Dr. Fudashkin at the Family Medicine Center.

 Gyms: There are several gyms offering aerobics, weight training, and swimming.
 The closest facilities to the London School is Fitness House and Flex KG which is located in Vefa center.
 Karven Club offers generous discounts to International Student Card holders.
 Lovely Mama offers yoga, kickboxing, and other interesting fitness classes.
 Also close to the London School is Yoga Dom Atmi, which is popular with those who routinely practice yoga and are looking for classes with a range of yoga types and degrees of difficulty.
+There is a jujitsu training facility also not far from London school.
+You can take dance classes quite inexpensively in salsa, pole, and zumba.
+For joggers, there is a free track at Kyrgyz State Academy of Physical Training and Sports.
+For other good routes, join the Kyrgyz running club on the Strava app or connect via the Bishkek runners’ Facebook page.

 Recommended Banks/ATMs: You’ll want to be careful about what ATMs you use in Bishkek.
 Those run by Demir Kyrgyz Bank all offer exchange, ATM, and cash advance.
 The Kazkommerzbank ATMs, including the one at TsUM, are also a safe bet.